Anon75014/Thermodynamics/README.md

 The formulas described in the manuscript are applied to calculate the activity coefficient and osmotic coefficient from this input data.
 For the complete virial matrix, coefficients were hard-coded from the paper of Clarke et al. into the Matlab code.

+Figure 2 is generated using the VisulaisationSurfaceXX.m" files.

 For the reduced virial matrix, the procedure makes use of the MATLAB curve fitting tool (cftool in the command line) and the files "ReducedMatrixFitEnthalpy.m", "ReducedMatrixFitHeatCapacity.m" and "ReducedMatrixFitOsmoticCoefficient.m".

 #KCl and CaCl2 folders